 (e) Third Party Tracking and “Do Not Track.”

 There may be other Tracking Technologies now and later devised and used by us in connection with the Site.
 Further, third parties may use Tracking Technologies in connection with our Site, which may include the collection of information about your online activities over time and across third-party web sites or online services.
 We may not control those Tracking Technologies and we are not responsible for them.
 Also, various third parties are developing or have developed signals or other mechanisms for the expression of consumer choice regarding the collection of information about an individual consumer’s online activities over time and across third-party web sites or online services (e.g., browser do not track signals).
 Currently, we do not monitor or take any action with respect to these signals or other mechanisms.

 In connection with the above we may also work third party advertising networks that gather information about the content on our Site you visit and on information on other websites and services you visit.
 This may result in you seeing our advertisements when you visit other websites and services of third parties.
-For information on how to turn this feature off, see below or visit http://www.youronlinechoices.com/uk/
+For information on how to turn this feature off, see below or visit https://www.youronlinechoices.com/uk/

 If you want to disable cookies on our site, you need to change your website browser settings to reject cookies.
 How you do this will depend on the browser you use.
-Further details on how to control cookies using different browser settings is provided here: http://www.youronlinechoices.com/uk/five-top-tips
+Further details on how to control cookies using different browser settings is provided here: https://www.youronlinechoices.com/uk/five-top-tips

 (g) Interactions with Third-Party Sites